- Small Group Journeys

 Today, Gjoa Haven has a population of 1200 and still bears the historic significance of playing a key role in polar exploration.
 Guests were brought ashore by Zodiac, Greater White-fronted and Canada Geese flying overhead.
 Charming local guides walked groups of 20 guests to the Museum and shop.
 Many intrigued at the varying designs of home, largely built of plywood.

 A cultural performance took place with local kids square dancing, and a drummer being accompanied by two women singing traditional Inuit songs.
 Thereafter guests took a walk through the village, back to the landing site.
 Some walked the shoreline of the protected harbor, and up to the Amundsen marker.
-Unfortunately, the Cultural Centre was not open, so we were unable to view the impressive sculpture of Amundsen.
 His two years spent here, learning much from the local Netsilik Inuit, stood him in great stead for future expeditions, especially the South Pole victory.